nand0san/binpan_studio/docs/html/html/_sources/index.rst.txt

     If you decide to add API keys for using some account methods, BinPan will encrypt it in a file, and in memory, but it is better not enabling trading capability on the Binance API key configuration, just for your own peace of mind.

+    You will be asked for the API key and secret the first time you need it.
+It will be encrypted and stored in a file.

     Be careful out there!